First Home Owner Grant

 The First Home Owner Grant (FHOG) provides financial assistance to eligible people buying their first new or substantially renovated home.

-From 1 July 2019 the FHOG will change.
-Eligible applicants who enter into a transaction with a commencement date on or after 1 July 2019 will not be entitled to the FHOG payment.
+FHOG payments are not available for applicants who enter into a transaction with a commencement date on or after 1 July 2019.

 If you are building a home, to be entitled to the FHOG payment the commencement date for your transaction must be on or before 30 June 2019.

 The commencement date of a transaction is the date you sign and exchange the contract (not the settlement date).
 If you’re building a home, the commencement date is the day the foundations start being laid.

 The FHOG has been replaced by the new Home Buyer Concession Scheme.

 To be eligible for the FHOG: